 We’re here to help…with your asthma

-With one in 12 adults in the UK currently receiving treatment for asthma, we caught up with Co-op Health’s chief pharmacist Neil Stewart to find out more about the causes and symptoms of this common lung condition, and the treatments available.
+We spoke with chief pharmacist Neil Stewart to find out more about the causes of this common lung condition.

 Put simply, asthma affects the lungs and airways, and occasionally causes breathing difficulties.
 It often starts in childhood, but can also develop for the first time in adults.